– WELCOME TO –

 TIMBAVATI WILDLIFE PARK

-Timbavati Wildlife Park is open!
-Located in Wisconsin Dells, Wisconsin, the park offers family friendly experiences that allow guests to be fully immersed in a beautiful environment with friends from the Animal Kingdom.
+Timbavati Wildlife Park is located in Wisconsin Dells, Wisconsin, the park offers family friendly experiences for guests to be fully immersed in a beautiful environment with friends from the Animal Kingdom.
 We are home to over 400 animals that represent over 75 different species.

 Timbavati Wildlife Park

 We are a popular destination for vacationing families.
 Timbavati Wildlife Park offers fun in-park activities that will keep your party entertained for the entire day.
 We are home to the Old Fort Dells Engine Number 9 train, which is the centerpiece of our Safari Train Ride.

 Timbavati Wildlife Park is a unique option for planning a variety of special events.
 We can accommodate personal events like birthday parties, family reunions, VIP Tours or high volumes of people for large-scale events.
 We regularly host field trips for schools, daycares and senior centers.

 As the seasons change and the cycle of life advances so do our animals and their locations within the park.